SixLabors/docs/articles/imagesharp/quantization.md

 # Quantization, Palettes, and Dithering

+Quantization is the part of image processing where you stop thinking in terms of continuous color and start thinking in terms of a limited palette.
+Even if you never call `Quantize()` directly, it still matters because formats like GIF, indexed PNG, CUR, and ICO rely on the same ideas.

-Quantization reduces an image to a limited set of colors.
-In ImageSharp, that matters both as an explicit processing step and as part of formats that write indexed or palette-constrained output.
+In ImageSharp, quantization matters both as an explicit processing step and as part of formats that write indexed or palette-constrained output.

 ## Where Quantization Shows Up